Skip to content

 Interface wg0 Select your interface

-Routing Mode Full Tunnel All traffic through VPN
+Routing Mode Recommended Routes all traffic through the VPN

 Routing Modes